BeReal-Candidates/backend-go-test/doc/HOW_TO_SHARE_MY_CODE.md

 - maxbrlvd
 - optplx

-And please create a pull request for the changes that you made.
+Please create a pull request for the changes that you made.
+Make sure to write in the description of the PR what you want us to know about your chosen approach, any bugs you have found and fixed.

+Finally, don’t forget to upload your case (as a zip or GitHub link) using the second link included in the email you received about the case study.

 From this stage, we considerer you have finished the task!